 But one question remains: how can we encrypt our config files?
 There are two possible answers: either doing it by code (calling 'orxConfig_Save("FileName", orxTRUE, MyFilterCallback)')

 or by using the command line tool called 'orxCrypt'.
+A yellow circular emoji with a wide smile and two dimples.

 orxCrypt